Vyral/greg-harrelson-recruiting/_posts/2019-07-19-objection-or-question-knowing-the-difference.md

 Here’s an example to help illustrate what I mean:

-Suppose that a prospect were to ask you, “Will you cut your commission fee?”
+Suppose that a prospect was to ask you, “Will you cut your commission fee?”
 That’s a question, but many agents would hear that as an objection and start listing all the reasons why they can’t or shouldn’t cut the commission.

 In reality, it really was just a question.
 Instead of framing it as an objection, try giving some response to the effect of, “You know, I’m sorry, but I can’t do that.
 Do you have any other questions?”
 That way, you can give them an honest answer and move on to their other queries. **If the question comes up again, then you can start treating it like an objection**.